 Why I believe I-System is (probably) the best trend following model ever built

-This is an audacious claim but in my next report I will explain why one unique feature of the I -System makes the claim very probably true.
+This is an audacious claim but in this article I tried to explain why one unique feature of the I -System makes the claim very probably true.

 In the mean time you can test I-System decision support by subscribing to our TrendCompass reports.
 First month is free!